yegor256/blog/_posts/2014/jul/2014-07-31-travis-and-rultor.md

 {% figure /images/2014/07/rultor-mysql-35.png 600 %}

 As you can see, an actual merge operation was made by Rultor.
-I gave him access to the project by adding his Github account to the list of project collaborators.
+I gave him access to the project by adding his GitHub account to the list of project collaborators.

 Before giving a "go ahead" to Rultor I checked the status